gantir/www.ramjeeganti.com/content/post/2009-05-20-inserting-elements-into-a-page.md

 comments: true
 sharing: true
 footer: true
-tags: [javascript, programming, recycled-rganti, recycled-post]
+categories: [javascript, programming, recycled-rganti, recycled-post]
 author: "Ramjee Ganti"
 ---
 The following code snippet is to help insert a code snippet into a page without using document.write.